farcaster-project/RFCs/06-datum-and-instructions.md

 The proof type is derived from the `proof_id`:

  1. `proof_id`:
-    - `0x01`: Cross-group discrete logarthim proof
+    - `0x01`: Cross-group discrete logarithm proof

 ### The `parameter` Datum

-The `parameter` datum is used to convey parameters between clients and daemons such as: addresses, timelocks, fee strategies, etc. They are mostly used by clients to instruct daemons about user parameters and offer parameters.
+The `parameter` datum is used to convey parameters between clients and daemons such as addresses, timelocks, fee strategies, etc. They are mostly used by clients to instruct daemons about user parameters and offer parameters.

  1. type: ? (`parameter`)
  2. data: